 As companies grow complexity of managing the business grows.
 There are more customers to service, more products and services to build and deliver.
 In other words – more work to be done.
 As a founder or owner you alone cannot support all these growing demands.
 You need to hire managers.
 Strong managers like to work for companies in which they can see growth and professional fulfilment for themselves.
 Growing companies become attractive to good managers.

-CMC Partners works with SME and owner-managed businesses in identifying pathways to generate business growth and value.
+CMC Business Advisors works with SME and owner-managed businesses in identifying pathways to generate business growth and value.
 Working directly with the owners we help identify hidden sources of growth and competitiveness in the business.
 We also help manage profitability of the company that ultimately increases business value.